ArsenShnurkov/places/README.md

 ## usage

-After grabbing all the data sources, set all the files paths on the `Places/App.config` file.
+After grabbing all the data sources, set all the file paths on the `Places/App.config` file.
 If you wish to run the test suite also set the paths on the `Test/App.config` file.

 ## required packages